Angel Hubris | Shepherd Bells in Ballaban

 About

-The Soundscape Project consists of sound works played via an outdoor stereo system in the breezeway at the Canopy Complex (916 Springdale Road), from sundown to sunset each day.
+The Soundscape Project consists of sound works played via an outdoor stereo system in the breezeway at the Canopy Complex (916 Springdale Road), from sundown to sunrise each day.
 Each month ICOSA will feature a new sound artist, culled from local, national, and international artist submissions.
 Each monthly featured artist’s work will be played on a loop and will be accessible to the public free of charge.
 The Soundscape Project provides sound artists a unique and specific platform for their work, dedicated to the act of listening.
 For more information and to apply please follow this LINK

 Gallery Hours: Work activated from sunset to sunrise each day